 - any competitive sports activity

-The introduction of smartphone screen insurance is a welcome addition for cardholders, especially for those holding an annual fee-free Essential card that would not normally include any frills such as insurance.
+Smartphone screen insurance is a welcome feature for cardholders, especially for those holding an annual fee-free Essential card that would not normally include any frills such as insurance.

-Its inclusion with the American Express Explorer and Platinum Charge cards is a great additional win for what is already appealing cards for points earn and redemption.
+Its inclusion with the American Express Explorer and Platinum Charge cards is a great additional win for what are already appealing cards for points earn and redemption.

 The excess is reasonable, and the requirements to trigger the insurance are easily met.
 Having the benefit to choose your repairer is an added benefit, and the allowance to claim up to twice per 12-month period seems fairly generous.

-It will be interesting to see if other card providers will look to provide something similar given the increasing uptake of smartphones, and whether consumers will expect this feature on all credit cards in the near future, much like purchase and fraud protection is today.
+Other card providers have not followed American Express in introducing this type of insurance to their cards.
+It will be interesting to see if this changes in the near future due to increasing uptake of smartphones and whether consumers will expect this feature on all credit cards in the near future, much like purchase and fraud protection is today.

 Featured photo courtesy Flickr user Warren R.M.
 Stuart